Self-Reflection and the Teachers' Standards

 Following self-reflection and appraisal, departments are able to identify best practice.
 In the image below an outstanding teacher has been identified who could be utilised for mentoring and collaboration.
 Therefore, colleagues who require improvement can receive support to enable them to improve.
 Additional responsibility is given to talented teachers to develop others.
 Often this can be a means of identifying aspiring middle leaders and empowering them by giving them a platform to shine.

 For an entire school, collective areas that require improvement can be identified.
 This can inform planning for Twilight sessions and INSET days.
 For trusts taking over schools that require improvement, outstanding practitioners within the trust can identified to deliver training and share best practice.

 SchooliP is not just limited to teachers.
-Administration staff can also benefit from any standards or competences being applied to their appraisals.
+Administration staff can also benefit from any standards or competencies being applied to their appraisals.
 For instance, safeguarding requirements and a code of conduct.
 The flexible nature of SchooliP means that any accredited standards can be uploaded to rate staff.
-For instance, School leadership qualification standards, an agreed set of standard for a multi academy trust or any other.
+For instance, School leadership qualification standards, an agreed set of standard for a multi-academy trust or any other.

 Recently, we have been working with a number of SCITT providers (School-Centred Initial Teacher Training).
 Here trainee teachers are rating themselves against the Teaching Standards on a near weekly basis due to regular observations.
 In building their portfolio of evidence, trainee teachers really benefit from this streamlined approach to their professional development.

 It is apparent that our performance management software can positively influence all stakeholders within education institutions.
 For our current customers, we always welcome the opportunity to speak to you about unlocking the full power of our software.
 For prospective customers, we would be delighted to deliver you a free, no obligation demonstration.
 Please call us on 0333 0433 450 to arrange this or alternatively email: email@example.com

 Find out more